openjdk/guide/src/guide/project-maintenance.md

 git push -d origin Merge_mainline
 ~~~

 These commands will remove the temporary branch that we created to perform the merge.
+There's a button in the GitHub GUI to delete the branch after you have integrated the PR.
+This can be used instead of the last of the three commands above (`git push -d...`).

 ### Sharing the work